Anna Sokolow: Theater work

 Sokolow began her association with Broadway in 1947, choreographing for the musical Street Scene.
 She choreographed for multiple Broadway productions, including Happy as Larry (1950) and Camino Real (1953).

 She worked as the choreographer during the rehearsal process for the first production of the musical Hair (1967), but left the production before its first performance and her contributions were not credited.
-Sokolow also frequently staged works — such as Carmen (1956) and Candide (1956) — for the New York City Opera.
+Sokolow also frequently staged works for the New York City Opera, including multiple productions in their 1956 season.

 Sokolow choreographed dances for The California Story at San Diego's Fiesta del Pacifico in 1957.

 International work

 Though based in New York City, Sokolow was known for her work abroad as well.
 In 1939, she traveled to Mexico with her company to perform at the Bellas Artes (School of Fine Arts) in Mexico City, where they received positive reviews.
 This success led to the formation of the group, La Paloma Azul.
 Sokolow created four works for this company El Renacuajo Paseador (1940).
 After her dancers left to return to New York City, Sokolow chose to stay behind to continue working at the request of the Ministry of Public Education.
 La Paloma Azul dissolved in 1940 due to the emergence of a competitor dance group.
 She eventually returned to New York City in the early 1940s but continued to visit Mexico City occasionally throughout her career.

-Jerome Robbins encouraged Sokolow to go to Israel to work with the Inbal Dancer Theater in 1953.
+Jerome Robbins encouraged Sokolow to go to Israel to work with the Inbal Dance Theatre in 1953.
 Sokolow's visits to Israel began in the 1950s and concluded in the 1980s.
-Her first program to premiere in Israel featured The Treasure (1962), The Soldier’s Tale (1954), and Dreams (1961).
+Her first program to premiere in Israel featured The Treasure (1962), The Soldier's Tale (1954), and Dreams (1961).
 In 1962, she helped established Israel's Lyric Theatre.
 The company was short-lived as they disbanded in 1964.
 Sokolow returned to Israel as a guest choreographer for Batsheva Dance Company in 1972.